inlets/docs.inlets.dev/docs/index.md

 * Receiving webhooks and testing OAuth integrations
 * Remote customer support

-> Do you want to connect to hundreds of remote services without exposing them on the Internet?
+Do you want to scale to dozens, hundreds or thousands of tunnels?
 You may be looking for [inlets uplink](https://docs.inlets.dev/uplink/overview/)

 ## How does it work?